tamato/achaea_mudlet/help-docs/academyOfAscendsion/ranktwo.md

 share and the mutually beneficial nature of our pact with the Chaos Court.

-| | Learn the location and purpose of the Weave of Conflict, as well as
+|x| Learn the location and purpose of the Weave of Conflict, as well as
 how to help fill it.
 Use CHELP FONT as a guide in order to contribute to our city font.